 Although most volcanism occurs on the ocean floor along the mid-ocean ridge (a type of divergent plate boundary), they are the least observed since most are under 10,000 to 15,000 feet of ocean, an exception being Iceland.
 As the oceanic plates diverge and thin, hot mantle rock is allowed to rise, pressure from depth is released, which causes the ultramafic mantle rock (peridotite) to melt partially.
 The resulting magma is basaltic in composition based on the concept of partial melting discussed earlier.
-Because most volcanoes on the ocean floor are basaltic, most of the oceanic lithosphere is also basaltic near the surface with phaneritic gabbro and ultramafic peridotite forming underneath.
+Because most volcanoes on the ocean floor are basaltic, most of the oceanic lithosphere is also basaltic near the surface, with phaneritic gabbro and ultramafic peridotite forming underneath.
 Icelandic volcanism is an example of this, but lying above sea level.

-An underwater volcanic eruption occurs when basaltic magma erupts underwater, forming pillow basalts or in small explosive eruptions.
+An underwater volcanic eruption occurs when basaltic magma erupts underwater, forming pillow basalts or small explosive eruptions.
 Lava erupting into seawater forms pillow-shaped structures, hence the name.
 In association with these seafloor eruptions, an entire underwater ecosystem thrives in parts of the mid-ocean ridge.
 This ecosystem exists around tall vents emitting black, hot mineral-rich water called deep-sea hydrothermal vents (also known as black smokers).

 Volcanoes along Convergent Boundaries